 - Found: Number of entries processed by the arp

-To print ARP cache entries in numerical format, do the following:
+To print ARP cache entries in numerical format, use the below command:

 arp -n

-In previous examples, you might notice there is a hostname “_gateway”.
+In previous examples, you might notice a hostname β_gatewayβ.
 However, in this output, you can see only its corresponding IP address.
 You can check it by matching the MAC address.
-Otherwise, everything is similar to the output of Example 1 and Example 3.

-Example 5: Delete A Host Using the “arp” Command in Linux
+5. Delete A Host Using the βarpβ Command in Linux

 arp